antiSocialNet/antisocial-friends/README.md

 ## socket.io feeds

 Accepted friends establish socket.io connections to update each other about activity.
 Posts, photos, IM etc are sent to the friend or groups of friends in audiences.
-The details of the messages are application specific but the mechanism for sending and responding to messages is driven by events received by the application.
+The details of the messages are application specific but the mechanism for sending and responding to messages is driven by `data` and `backfill` events received by the application.

 ## Events
 You can handle the following events as needed.

-### new-friend-request event: a new friend request received
+### new-friend-request: a new friend request received
 Relevant details are in user (a user instance) and friend (a friend instance).
 Typically would be used to notify the user of the pending friend request.
 ```
 antisocialApp.on('new-friend-request', function (user, friend) {